To-Fujita/ChatBot_with_ParlAI/README.md

 (b) Install some libraries to your Python
 Please install following libraries to your Python system.
 - ParlAI: pip install parlai
-- Python-Aiml: pip install python-aiml
+- Python-Aiml: pip install python-aiml or pip install aiml
 - Flask: pip install Flask

 ### 4-2.
 Confirm to work some agents/models in ParlAI